Obsidian is described by the developers as:

 The plugin architecture makes it possible for users to add features to the editor and it lets non-developers benefit from the creativity and ideas of the user base.

-I am going to highlight three plugins which I find useful:
+I am going to highlight three plugins that I find useful:

 - Typewriter Scroll Obsidian Plugin: Has added typewriter scrolling and focus mode to the program.
 Two features I was missing from iA Writer now available in Obsidian.